Recognition of Seifert fibered spaces with boundary is in NP: A complete bounded collection of normal vertical annuli

 \begin{lemma} If $S$ is a M\"obius band in an orientable irreducible 3-manifold $M$ where $\del S$ is non-trivial in $\pi_1(M)$, then the double of $S$ is essential unless $M$ is $S^1\times D^2$. \end{lemma}

 \begin{proof} As the double of $S$, $\tilde{S}$, is an annulus, there is only one loop (up to isotopy) in $\tilde{S}$ that does not bound a disc in $\tilde{S}$: one of its boundary components.
 As this is isotopic to $\del S$, it is non-trivial in $\pi_1(M)$ so cannot bound a disc in $M$ either, so $\tilde{S}$ is incompressible.
 As $\tilde{S}$ is the boundary of a neighbourhood of $S$, it is separating.
 Since $M$ is irreducible, an annulus is $\del$-parallel if and only if it is $\del$-compressible.
-In this case, we can note that the boundary of a neighbourhood of a M\"obius band is not, in fact, boundary-parallel in this neighbourhood.
+In this case, we can note double of a M\"obius band is not, in fact, boundary-parallel in the neighbourhood of the M\"obius band.
 So if $\tilde {S}$ is not essential, it cuts $M$ into $S^1\times I\times I$ and $S\ttimes I$, so $M$ is $S\ttimes I\cong S^1\times D^2$. \end{proof}

 \begin{lemma}[Lemma 2.4~\cite{MijatovicTriangulationsSFS}] Suppose that $M$ is irreducible, $\del$-irreducible, and is not $T^2\times I$ or $K\ttimes I$.
 Let $S$ be a toroidal boundary component of $M$.
 If $A$ and $B$ are properly-embedded incompressible and $\del$-incompressible annuli in $M$ (that are not necessarily disjoint), such that at least one boundary component of each is on $S$, then these boundary components are isotopic. \end{lemma}